A Dance with Dragons

 You have rated this

-With the separation of these last two volumes by the characters’ location in the world created by George R. R. Martin, A Dance with Dragons ends up with the stories that take place in two main locations: the North of Westeros, especially around the colossal wall of ice, focusing on the characters of Jon Snow and King Stannis; and the continent of Essos, with Queen Daenerys.
+A Dance with Dragons follows stories that take place in two main locations: the North of Westeros, especially around the colossal wall of ice, focusing on the characters of Jon Snow and King Stannis; and the continent of Essos, with Queen Daenerys.

-The stories of Daenerys and Jon share the same argument: the notion that being a good person does not necessarily mean having the ability to lead.
-Khaleesi knows she needs to prove that she is able to rule a city if she wants to conquer all of Westeros, and therefore remains in Meereen, where she discovers that the search for justice can poison one’s soul and, even more important, that notions of morality and ethics sometimes need to be severely twisted or neglected if one wants to remain in power.
-Meanwhile, the new Lord Commander of the Night’s Watch must at the same time deal with the growing supernatural threat of the White Walkers, with a gigantic army of wildlings, with betrayals and intrigues within his own organization, and with the more frequent demands of Stannis, Melisandre, and their small army.
+The stories of Daenerys and Jon share the same argument, that being a good person does not necessarily entail having the ability to lead.
+Khaleesi knows that she needs to prove that she’s capable of ruling a city if she wants to conquer all of Westeros, and therefore remains in Meereen, where she discovers that the search for justice can poison one’s soul and, even more importantly, that notions of morality and ethics sometimes need to be severely twisted or neglected if one wants to remain in power: it may be impossible to rule without corrupting oneself.
+Meanwhile, the new Lord Commander of the Night’s Watch must at the same time deal with the growing supernatural threat of the White Walkers, with betrayals and intrigues within his own organization, and with the more frequent demands of Stannis, Melisandre, and their small army.

-Jon Snow, on the other hand, surprises as the youngest Lord Commander of the Night’s Watch, being a wise, harsh and relentless leader.
-The novel develops him well, showing his responses to those who refuse to obey him, and contrasting them to his apparently amicable relation with the wildlings, in which the boy assumes the posture of “the enemy of my enemy is my friend”.
-Also noteworthy is his gradual affinity with King Stannis: by always giving objective, honest but respectful answers, Jon practically takes the place of Davos as the iron king’s advisor, and it is extremely gratifying to watch their relationship take on the outlines of friendship, and note that, in the background, one is usually rooting for the success of the other – a bond that is imperative to make Jon’s inconsequential action at the end sound plausible.
+Jon Snow, on the other hand, as the youngest Lord Commander of the Night’s Watch, proves to be a wiser if equally harsh leader.
+The novel develops him well through the contrast between his response to those of his own order who refuse to obey him and his amicable relationship with their supposed enemies, the wildlings, in which he assumes the stance of “the enemy of my enemy is my friend”.
+His growing affinity with Stannis is also noteworthy: by always giving honest but respectful answers to the “king”, Jon practically takes the place of Davos as Stannis’ advisor, and it is extremely gratifying to watch their relationship grow to become something akin to a friendship, with one rooting for the success of the other – a bond that is imperative to make Jon’s inconsequential action at the end sound plausible.

 And finally, we have the plot that takes place in Winterfell, told mostly from the perspective of the Greyjoys.
-Theon finally goes back to having his own chapters since they had disappeared after the end of the second book, and here his point of view certainly doesn’t disappoint.
-With the purpose of transforming Ramsay Bolton in a villain even more unidimensionally evil than Joffrey and more brutal than Gregor Clegane, George R. R. Martin gives Theon a penalty even greater than one would imagine.
+To present Ramsay Bolton as a villain even more unidimensionally evil than Joffrey and more brutal than Gregor Clegane, George R. R. Martin gives Theon a penalty greater than one would imagine.
 Transformed into Ramsay’s pet, the once heir to the throne of the Iron Islands is tortured and humiliated constantly.
-Theon has the skin of his fingers skinned, and is hunted, beaten, burned, and even used to make Ramsay’s wife more “wet” to his Lord.
-With his identity and personality completely twisted (“Serve and obey and remember your name.
-Reek, Reek, it rhymes with meek”), Theon is responsible for developing the Bolton’s sick personality – Ramsay hunts women in the woods, rape and kill them, give their names to dogs, and even make a pair of boots with their skins – and reveal their plans and stratagems to the reader.
-Meanwhile, his sister, Asha Greyjoy, only serves to give the complete picture of the siege to Winterfell, since her point of view doesn’t add anything new to Stannis’ march to war.
+Theon has his fingers skinned, he is hunted down for sport, beaten, burned, and even used to make Ramsay’s wife more “wet” to his Lord.
+The torture twists Theon’s personality to the point that it affects his own identity (“Serve and obey and remember your name.
+Reek, Reek, it rhymes with meek,” he thinks) and is still but a small display of Bolton’s sick personality – Ramsay likes to hunt women in the woods, rape and kill them, give their names to dogs, and even make a pair of boots with their skins.
+On the other hand, the chapters that focus on Theon’s sister, Asha Greyjoy, only serve to give the complete picture of the siege to Winterfell, since her point of view doesn’t add anything new to Stannis’ march to war.

-So, if the book had focused only on these main stories, with the slight pauses for Davos, Quentyn, and Bran, and completed them, A Dance with Dragons could certainly have been one of the best novels in the series.
-However, as life is an ocean of frustration, George R. R. Martin’s Ghost of Christmas Past has come back to haunt the book’s narrative and, as the author himself warns in a note at the beginning, the characters of A Feast for Crows return to complete the stories that should have been concluded in the previous novel.
+But if the book had focused only on these main stories, with the slight pauses for Davos, Quentyn, and Bran, and completed them, A Dance with Dragons could still have been one of the best novels in the series.
+However, since life is an ocean of frustration, George R. R. Martin’s Ghost of Christmas Past haunts the book’s narrative and, as the author himself warns in a note at the beginning, the characters of A Feast for Crows return to complete the stories that should have been concluded in the previous novel.

 Cersei, Jaime, Cat of the Canals, and Victarion all return to have chapters that should, in theory, end their arcs.
-Besides the obvious fact that these chapters should have been in the previous book, where they would not make this narrative come to a halt, they still share the same qualities and faults of before.
-While Cersei continues very well into her journey of self-destruction and insanity, the irrelevant story of Jaime ends with one of the most gratuitous hooks in the whole series.
-Cat, meanwhile, after approximately six extremely similar training chapters throughout two whole books, has her last one here almost end with the sentence “On the morrow you will go to Izembaro to begin your first apprenticeship,” which has the potential to get even the most benevolent reader frustrated.
-And Victarion continues as disposable as ever since he just keeps traveling to Essos.
-These chapters not only affect the pacing but also don’t belong together with them thematically.
+Besides the obvious fact that these chapters should have been in the previous book, where they would not have made the narrative come to a sudden halt – for that one never moved in the first place –, they still have the same qualities and problems as before.
+While Cersei resumes her fascinating journey of self-destruction, Jaime’s story continues irrelevant and ends with one of the most gratuitous hooks in the whole series.
+Cat of the Canals, meanwhile, after approximately six extremely similar training chapters throughout two books, has her last one here almost end with the sentence “On the morrow you will go to Izembaro to begin your first apprenticeship.”
+Six chapters about training and her training is just starting, we can understand her frustration in a very primal, intimate level.
+And Victarion, of course, continues as disposable as ever, since he just keeps traveling to Essos and nothing more.

 To make matters worse, with the entire book preparing the events for the battle between Stannis and Roose Bolton, it is a bit disappointing that the whole event is postponed and doesn’t transpire at the end.
-Just imagine what A Clash of Kings would be without the battle of Blackwater or The Two Towers without the battle of Helm’s deep: they would be stories without their climaxes, without the parts that complete them and confer meaning to the whole thing.
-Now just add this to the fact that Jon Snow’s arc ends in a predictable anticlimax, and that Daenerys’ gets more and more convoluted as it gets close to the end, instead of marching to its conclusion, to fully realize that the novel gets completely lost halfway in, without knowing where to go and what stories to tell.
+Just imagine what A Clash of Kings would be without the battle of Blackwater or The Two Towers without the battle of Helm’s Deep: they would be stories without their climaxes, without the parts that complete them and confer meaning to the whole thing.
+Now, to add insult to injury, Jon Snow’s arc ends in a predictable anticlimax, while Daenerys’ gets more and more convoluted as it gets close to the end, instead of marching to its conclusion.
+In other words, the novel gets completely lost halfway in, without knowing where to go and what stories to tell – another victim of bad planning.

 A Dance with Dragons had great potential.
 With only three major plots, the book could have benefited from its more limited focus and substantially moved its storylines forward.
-And if the first half of the novel seems to fulfill that promise, the last one demonstrates once again that perhaps Martin has indeed lost control of his creation.
+And if the first half of the novel seems to fulfill that promise, the second demonstrates once again that perhaps George R. R. Martin has lost control of his creation.

 December 04, 2018.